 Say what you want about the decline of European industry, but at least it’s left us with plenty of empty warehouses to fill with vodka and soundsystems capable of destroying your cochlea.

-Another good spot is Nowa Jerozolima, though this one isn't an easy sell.
-It used to be an abandoned children's hospital – i.e. the most haunted, terrifying places on the planet – and one of its regular events is called the "Surfin' Pussy Party", (which admittedly sounds more like a pick-up artist mixer than the best club night you're likely to find in central Warsaw).
-But suck it up, burn some sage, forget what the night is called and just pay attention to the three main stages, which play everything from euphoric Balearic house to the kind of dubstep that makes me understand why my dad refuses to listen to anything other than 19th century folk music.
+Nowa Jerozolima is another good spot, but it's not an easy sell.
+It used to be an abandoned children's hospital—i.e., the most haunted, terrifying places on the planet—and one of its regular events is called the "Surfin' Pussy Party," which admittedly sounds more like a pick-up artist mixer than the best club night you're likely to find in central Warsaw.
+But suck it up, burn some sage, forget what the night is called, and just pay attention to the three main stages, which play everything from euphoric Balearic house to the kind of dubstep that makes me understand why my dad refuses to listen to anything other than 19th century folk music.

 WHAT'S THE DEAL WITH DRUGS?